prophile/typ-report/sections/stuttering.md

 One possible solution here is to have each node "wait" on each of its inputs in turn, only yielding a value each time it has received an update from every input.
 This removes the stuttering entirely and therefore glitches.
-This makes the network equivalent to a Kahn process network.
+This makes the network equivalent to a Kahn process network\cite{kahn}.
 However, a problem arises on a network which has multiple inputs overall: only after each input to the network has arrived does a change in the output occur.
 As an example, consider a network which takes inputs from two sensors and sums them.
 A detection event on one sensor would not be enough on its own to trigger a change in the network's output, making the state of the output inconsistent with the state of the inputs.

 One can also imagine a system of substructural types -- probably either linear or affine -- which prevent a single input to the network being combined with